MobileX-CU/Phaser/README.md

 # Phaser
 This repo contains all code for the paper Set Phasers to Stun: Beaming Power and Control to Mobile Robots with Laser Light (link coming soon!).
-We also provide a detailed design guide for replicating the Phaser tracking and laser steering design, which enables fusion of 3D object tracking via stereo-vision with any laser steering device.
+We also provide a detailed guide for replicating the Phaser tracking and laser steering design, which enables integration of 3D object tracking via stereo-vision with any laser steering device.

 ## Contents
 1. [Provided Code](#provided-code)